Premarital Counseling Questions

 • What are your views on personal growth within marriage – continuing education, careers, self-improvement?

-• How will lifestyle changes like health issues, aging parents, moves be jointly handled?
+• How will lifestyle changes like health issues, ageing parents, and moves be jointly handled?

 Conflict Resolution